 Guarana (Paullinia cupana) grows in the tropical regions of South America, primarily in Brazil.
 The name of the plant is associated with the Guarani people, who traditionally used its seeds to prepare drinks that enhance endurance and concentration.

-The seeds of the plant are dried and ground into powder after harvesting.
-This powder is used to prepare drinks and various food products.
+The seeds of the plant are dried and ground into a powder after harvesting.
+This powder is used to make beverages and various food products.
 Due to its pronounced stimulating effect, guarana has become a popular ingredient in energy drinks over time.

 Nutritional Value